Article I — OFFICES

 3.4 Dues.
 The Board shall establish dues for each class of membership.

 3.6 Action on Applications.
 All applications shall be reviewed promptly by the Executive Director or his or her designee to determine the applicant’s qualification for membership and the correct class of membership for the applicant.
 If the applicant is determined to be qualified for membership, upon paying the application fee and dues, he or she shall become a member.
 If the Executive Director is unsure whether an applicant qualifies for membership, he or she shall refer the application to the Board, which shall promptly rule on the applicant’s qualification.
-Names of new members shall be listed in Outdoors Unlimited® and on the OWAA website.
+Names of new members shall be listed in Outdoors Unlimited and distributed to members by electronic means.

 3.8 Discipline of Members.
 Discipline of members, including suspension and expulsion, shall be according to the OWAA Code of Ethics, the preceding paragraph and this paragraph.
-A complaint shall be submitted to the chair of the Ethics Committee or the Executive Director on a form approved by the Board and shall be accompanied by evidence or information to support the complaint.
-Copies of the complaint and supporting materials then shall be provided to the Executive Director, the chair of the Ethics Committee, the President and the member who is the subject of the complaint.
-The chair of the Ethics Committee shall conduct an investigation, which shall include seeking informationfrom the member who is the subject of the complaint, and shall present the results of the investigation to the Ethics Committee.
-The Ethics Committee then shall determine whether, in the committee’s opinion, a violation has occurred and whether the member should be disciplined.
-The committee shall report its findings and recommendations to the member who is the subject of a complaint and to the person who submitted the complaint.
-If the committee finds that a violation has occurred and that discipline should be imposed, it shall report its investigation, findings and recommendations to the Board and shall notify the member who is the subject of the complaint that he or she may submit written materials or a personal oral statement or both to the Board at the next regular Board meeting occurring more than 30 days after the notice is given.
-At that meeting the Board shall make its own determination of whether a violation has occurred, whether discipline should be imposed and, if so, what discipline should be imposed.
+A complaint about a member shall be submitted to the President or the Executive Director on a form approved by the Board, which shall include a release of liability for OWAA and all those properly involved in investigating and acting upon the complaint, and indemnity against such liability and shall be accompanied by evidence or information to support the complaint.
+Copies of the complaint and supporting materials shall be provided to the Executive Director and the chair of the Membership Committee.
+The Membership Committee chair, working with Legal Counsel, shall conduct an investigation, which shall include seeking information from the member who is the subject of the complaint, and shall present the results of the investigation, including any recommendations, to the President.
+If either the chair or the President believes a violation has occurred and any discipline should be imposed, all information gathered and recommendations made shall be conveyed confidentially to all members of the Board, to the person who made the complaint, and to the member who is the subject of the complaint, who may make an oral or written presentation to the Board at a closed meeting of the Board occurring more than 30 days after the information and recommendations are presented.
+The Board shall make its own determination of whether a violation has occurred, whether discipline should be imposed and, if so, what discipline should be imposed.
 If the Board expels a member, it shall determine the length of expulsion.
 Both the person who submits a complaint and the member who is the subject of the complaint shall be notified of the final action of the Board.
 All those to whom information about ethics matters comes shall respect the privacy of those involved and shall not disseminate such information unnecessarily.
 The Board may close Board hearings and discussions of member discipline matters.
-If the Board imposes discipline on a member or a former member, its findings and the discipline imposed shall be published in Outdoors Unlimited® and on the OWAA website.
-A person who is the subject of a complaint that does not result in discipline may choose to have published in Outdoors Unlimited® and on the OWAA website his or her name, the nature of the complaint and the fact that the proceedings were terminated without discipline being imposed.
+If the Board imposes discipline on a member or a former member, its findings and the discipline imposed shall be published in Outdoors Unlimited and distributed to members by electronic means.
+A person who is the subject of a complaint that does not result in discipline may choose to have published in Outdoors Unlimited and distributed to members by electronic means his or her name, the nature of the complaint and the fact that the proceedings were terminated without discipline being imposed.
 Ethics cases will be continued to resolution even when the member who is the subject of a complaint resigns membership in OWAA.
-In the event that the work of the Ethics Committee on a specific case has not been concluded on the expiration of the committee’s term, that committee shall retain jurisdiction of that case until it is concluded.

 Article IV — OWAA’s intellectual property and relationships with corporations and agencies